Average Distance in a General Class of Scale-Free Networks with Underlying Geometry: Giant Component, Diameter, and Average Distance

-for all $i \geq i_0$, provided that $i_0 = i_0(c)$ (and thus, $w_{i_0}$) is a sufficiently large constant.
+provided that $i_0 = i_0(c)$ (and thus, $w_{i_0}$) is a sufficiently large constant.
 It remains to observe that every vertex in $V_i \setminus (B_i \cup B_i')$ has at least one edge into $V_{i+1} \setminus V_{i+1}'$.
 Since the latter vertices are all connected to the inner core, we have at least $|V_i|-|B_i|-|B_{i}'|$ vertices in $V_i$ that are connected to the inner core.
-By Claim~\ref{cla:nrbadvertices} and Equation~\eqref{eq:giantbad2}, whp both $B_i$ and $B_i'$ have size at most $D_1\exp\{-cw_{i}^{\mu}\}|V_i|$, so together they have size at most $D_1\exp\{-cw_{i}^{\mu-\delta}\}|V_i|$, for all $i \geq i_0$ where $i_0$ is sufficiently large.
+By Claim~\ref{cla:nrbadvertices} and Equation~\eqref{eq:giantbad2}, whp both $B_i$ and $B_i'$ have size at most $D_1\exp(-cw_{i}^{\lambda})|V_i|$, so together they have size at most $D_1\exp(-cw_{i}^{\lambda-\delta})|V_i|$, for all $i \geq i_0$ where $i_0$ is sufficiently large.
 This concludes the induction modulo Claims~\ref{cla:nrbadvertices} and~\ref{cla:crossingedges}.
 The existence of the giant component now follows because whp a constant fraction of $V_{i_0}$ is connected to the inner core, and $V_{i_0}$ has linear size by~(PL2). \end{proof}

-\begin{proof}[Proof of Claim~\ref{cla:nrbadvertices}] For fixed $v \in V_i$, the events ``$v \sim u$'' are independent for all $u \in V_{i+1}$.
-So by the Chernoff bound, there is a constant $c>0$ such that $\Pr[v \in B_i] \leq \exp\{-cw_i^{\gamma}\}$ and $\Ex[|B_i|] \leq \exp\{-cw_i^{\gamma}\}|V_i|$.
-In order to prove concentration we will use Theorem~\ref{thm:concentration}.
-For this, we need to argue that the probability space of our random graph model is a product of \emph{independent} random variables.
-Recall that we apply two different randomized processes to create the geometric graph.
-First, for every vertex $v$ we choose $\x{v} \in \Space$ independently at random.
-Afterwards, every edge is present with some probability $p_{uv}$.
-So far, these random variables are not independent.
+\begin{proof}[Proof of Claim~\ref{cla:nrbadvertices}] Let $i\ge 0$ such that $w_i \le (\log n)^C$.
+For a single $v \in V_i$, the events ``$v \sim u$'' are independent for all $u \in V_{i+1}$.
+So by the Chernoff bound (Theorem~\ref{thm:dubhashichernoff}), there is a constant $c>0$ such that $\Pr[v \in B_i] \leq \exp(-cw_i^{\gamma})$ and $\Ex[|B_i|] \leq \exp(-cw_i^{\gamma})|V_i|$.
+Let $G_i$ be the subgraph induced by $V_i$ and $V_{i+1}$ and observe that the size of $B_i$ only depends on $G_i$.
+In order to prove concentration of $|B_i|$ we will use Theorem~\ref{thm:concentration}.
+For this, we need to argue that the considered probability space $\Omega$ is a product of independent random variables.
+Recall that two different random processes are applied to create the geometric graph.
+First, we choose the positions $\x v \in \Space$ independently at random.
+Afterwards, every edge $\{u,v\}$ is inserted with some probability $p_{uv}$.
+So far, these random variables are \emph{not} independent.